JadenLabs/JadenLabs/README.md

 I'm Jaden, I am a developer currently attending High School in the United States.
 I plan to major in computer science or software development in the future.
 I enjoy learning about computers and the systems people build on top of them.
 I also enjoy creating things to solve problems and being creative with code.

+### 💠 Skills
+- 🛠️ Discord Bots (Discord.JS and Discord.PY)
+- 💻 Backend work with APIs (REST with Express.JS and Rocket.RS)
+- 📜 Databases (SQLite3 and MongoDB)

 ---
 ### ✨ Stats
 ![JadenLabs' GitHub stats](https://github-readme-stats.vercel.app/api?username=jadenlabs&show_icons=true&theme=graywhite)